roman-milk/roman-milk.github.io/frank-and.md

  Mary Ellen had a three car garage and when North visited he pulled into the garage and parked and closed the garage door so the neighbors wouldn't get to talking about Mary Ellen's visitor.
 Wouldn't want the word to get back to Mary Ellen's hubby now would we?
 I used a small pry bar to force the lock on the back door to the garage and I was waiting when the connecting door to the house opened and North came out.
 A naked Mary Ellen stood in the doorway and watched North walk to his car.

- Fifty thousand volts from the Taser had him writhing on the garage floor and before Mary Ellen could even scream I said in what I hoped was a disguised voice: Report_Story #3
+ Fifty thousand volts from the Taser had him writhing on the garage floor and before Mary Ellen could even scream I said in what I hoped was a disguised voice: